navikt/nada/docs/share-insight/publish-data-packages.md

 title: Publish data packages
 ---

-The example below show how one can publish datapackages to the data catalog in dev (https://data.dev.intern.nav.no).
+The example below show how one can publish data packages to the data catalog in dev (https://data.dev.intern.nav.no).
 The API address for prod is `https://datakatalog-api.intern.nav.no`.

-## Create a new datapackage
+## Create a new data package
 ```
 curl -X 'POST' -d @datapackage.json 'https://datakatalog-api.dev.intern.nav.no/v1/datapackage'
 ```